 I love making jams and jellies, but often I just don't have time to do it the old-fashioned way.
 When I got an Instant Pot for Christmas, it didn't even occur to me at first that it could be used to speed up this process.
-I came across an applesauce recipe for the Instant Pot after I went apple picking last fall—and ever since I've been coming up with pressure cooker iterations of my favorite jams and jellies.
+I came across an applesauce recipe for the Instant Pot after I went apple picking one fall—and ever since I've been coming up with pressure cooker iterations of my favorite jams and jellies.

-> - Wash blueberries and remove any stems.
+- Wash the blueberries and remove any stems.

-> - Turn the pressure cooker onto high pressure for 2 minutes.
+- Turn the pressure cooker onto high pressure for 2 minutes.
 It should take it a few minutes to get up to pressure, then it will cook at that pressure for 2 minutes.

 - Leave the vent closed and let the pressure naturally release for approximately 20 minutes.
 After 20 minutes, release the pressure valve and remove the lid.

 - If you prefer your jams to be smoother, either put the mixture into a blender or use a hand blender to smooth out any blueberry chunks.
 I prefer mine a bit coarser, with chunks of fruit in it, so I simply take a whisk to it for a few seconds.